RJColeman/dvnosqli/README.md

 I wanted to understand NoSQL Injection with Neo4j and MongoDB, so I built this vulnerable web application.
 It is still under construction, but for the most part, Neo4j and MongoDB work.

+The web interface renders the problmeatic code once injection has been accomplished in easy medium hard levels and renders mitigation code in impossible level.

 # Getting up and running

 To run your first build run the following commands: